 We are pleased to work with a variety of insurance providers.
 Patients must check with their insurance provider before their appointment to clarify coverage.
 Every plan is different, so it is the patient’s responsibility to know the exact requirements of their coverage.

 Patients will be responsible for fees not covered by insurance.
-Copays, deductibles, co-insurance, and non-covered services must be paid at the time of service.
+Copays, deductibles, co-insurance, and non-covered services must be paid prior to being seen.
 A $10 service fee will be assessed to the account if the co-pay is not paid on the day of service.

 We will file insurance claims on behalf of our patients and provide detailed statements of the account balance.
 Please note that the patient must provide proper proof of insurance at the time of the appointment.
 Insurance will not be filed without a copy of the insurance card.

 All outstanding balances are the patient’s responsibility and must be paid during each visit.
-If unable to pay the balance in full, the patient must place a credit card on file allowing us to automatically withdraw the agreed upon monthly payment.
+If unable to pay the balance in full, the patient must place 2 credit cards on file allowing us to automatically withdraw the agreed upon monthly payment.
 Failure to follow these guidelines will result in cancellation of existing appointments and remittance to a collection agency.